superfly/docs/app-guides/elixir-observer-connection-to-your-app.html.md

 The deployed servers running on Fly need a predictable, stable, known cookie value used for allowing nodes to join each other to create a cluster.
 This is required for your local node to be able to connect to the remote nodes.
 Your local node needs the cookie value too!

-See [this guide on creating a shared cookie value](/docs/elixir-shared-cookie) in your Elixir project.
+See [this guide on creating a static cookie value](/docs/app-guides/elixir-static-cookie/) in your Elixir project.

 ## WireGuard Tunnel